cap-js/docs/node.js/cds-test.md

 ### cds.test() {.method}

 This method is the most convenient way to start a test server.
-It is actually just a convenient shortcut to construct a new instance of class `Test` and call [`test.run()`](#test-run), defined as follows:
+It's actually just a convenient shortcut to construct a new instance of class `Test` and call [`test.run()`](#test-run), defined as follows:

 ```js
 const { Test } = cds.test